 Also known as the Hollyhock Festival, this is one of the city’s biggest events and is a great chance to see traditional costumes on parade from the Imperial Palace to the Kamo shrines.

 Over 500 people participate, all wearing hollyhock leaves in addition to their costumes.
 You can expect to see men on horseback, ornate carts, and women in kimono too.
 Each year, an unmarried woman is selected to take the role of Saio — originally the youngest member of the Imperial Family and high priestess of the Kamo shrines.

-There are paid seats along the route and even ones with English audio-translation in the palace, or you can line up and try to get a good spot somewhere along the route.
-You can purchase tickets for Kamigano shrine on the day for 1,000 yen on the day, so queue early if you’re keen, and regular tickets are available at convenience stores like Lawson and Family Mart or at the Kansai Tourist Information Center in Kyoto, the Kyoto General Tourist Information Center and the Kawaramachi Sanjo Tourist Information Corner (more locations here).
+There are paid seats along the route and even ones with English audio-translation in the Imperial Palace, or you can just line up and try to get a good spot somewhere along the route.
+You can also purchase tickets at convenience stores like Lawson and Family Mart or at the Kansai Tourist Information Center in Kyoto, the Kyoto General Tourist Information Center and the Kawaramachi Sanjo Tourist Information Corner (more locations here).